jpngoga/jpngoga/README.md

 - 👋 Hi, I’m @jpngoga
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently done with react..
+- 🌱 I’m currently done with react.. about to continue my backend skills
 - 💞️ I’m looking to collaborate on ..python project.
 - 📫 How to reach me .linkedin ngogajean@outlook.com..